texaschikkita/python-challenge/README.md

 Raymon Anthony Doane:     11,606 votes,   comprising 3.1% of the total vote count

 The script, in theory, could be fairly easily re-worked and reused to analyze other elections, in a broad scope.
 (I say in theory because, assuming mine worked better, it could be reused.
-However, mine would have to be reworked for it to be translatable in any capacity.)
+However, mine would have to be re-written entirely for it to be translatable in any capacity.)
 The datasetwithin the resources was limited.
 It does not take anything into consideration beyond Candidate, County and Vote count; So, it's not really usable for looking at detailed statistics for an election as using those results for future predictions or voter campaigning.